Seedance 2.5 Now Live | Try in Video Generator →

 Kling Elements Advanced API — Quick start

 Grab a WaveSpeedAI API key, then call POST https://api.wavespeed.ai/api/v3/kwaivgi/kling-elements-advanced with your input as JSON.
-The endpoint returns a prediction id; poll the prediction endpoint until status flips to completed, then read the output URL from data.outputs[0].
+The endpoint returns a prediction id.
+Start polling the result endpoint around every 2 seconds, increase the interval for long-running tasks, and stop on any terminal status.
+On completed, read output values from data.outputs.
 Examples for Kling Elements Advanced below.

 HTTP example